shonejj/ci4_crud/README.md

 public/public/upload

 the reg.php is the controller

-the database and pager has also been uploaded here for the connection and no.of post per page .(replace them inside : app/config)
+the " database , routes and pager " has also been uploaded here for the connection and no.of post per page .(replace them inside : app/config)